 We have an extensive collection of resource links we are happy to share with you.
-Here are just a few of them.
-We have compiled these quick lists of community resource materials, local nonprofits dealing with community-wide issues, important publications, sites, video, and blogs, as well as links related to specific meeting topics.
+Along with links related to *specific meeting topics* and important **actions needed**, we have compiled some quick lists of community resource materials, local nonprofits dealing with community-wide issues, important sites, video, publications, and blogs.

 Please explore the links below and feel free to make suggestions for new listings.

 web sites with valuable community, neighborhood, homeowner, condominium, or

 Sarasota could be a hub for organic food production

 Steve Suau — February 9, 2015 CONA meeting no video available of the meeting